henrysky/astroNN/demo_tutorial/NN_uncertainty_analysis/README.md

 <br>

-This tutorial is based on the material, ideas and theorys from:
+This tutorial is based on the material, ideas and theory from:
 * Paper: [Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning](https://arxiv.org/abs/1506.02142)
 * Paper: [What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?](https://arxiv.org/abs/1703.04977)
 * Paper: [Bayesian Convolutional Neural Networks with Bernoulli Approximate Variational Inference](https://arxiv.org/abs/1506.02158)